canonical/lxd/doc/howto/cluster_form.md

 ````
 `````

+See {ref}`preseed-yaml-file-fields` for the complete fields of the preseed YAML file.

 ### Join additional servers

 The required contents of the preseed files depend on whether you configured the bootstrap server to use {ref}`authentication tokens <authentication-token>` (recommended) or a {ref}`trust password <authentication-trust-pw>` for authentication.